Science! What is it? A mystery or a logic!

 From the time of your bachelor’s and master’s degree, you have to apply for the scholarships provided by the NASA.
 You may fail many times but must try harder.

 You must keep on writing papers and publish them in recognized journals.
 Also, you must take references from other scientists.

-As we stated earlier that the answer to your question ‘how to be a scientist’ and ‘what to study to become a scientist’, doesn’t end with having any educational qualification.
-It is all about the quality of your research, your experience and the uniqueness of your discovery.
+As we stated earlier that the answer to your question ‘how to be a scientist’ and ‘what to study to become a scientist, doesn’t end with having any educational qualification.
+It is all about the quality of your research, your experience, and the uniqueness of your discovery.

-To maintain all these elements in your work, you must assemble few skills and add some daily habits in your routine work–
+To maintain all these elements in your work, you must assemble a few skills and add some daily habits in your routine work–

 At the time of receiving grants for your research and publishing your research work and the results, a scientist has to use his/her writing skills.
 So, you must work on your writing skills and always keep on reading scientific journals.

 Together with your studies, you must keep updates related to your field.
 We know that things in the scientific field keep on changing.
 If you don’t keep yourself up to date, you can miss something important.